 - Optional equipment Optional equipment includes all equipment not included in the standard equipment which is fitted to the vehicle under the responsibility of the manufacturer.

 - Caravan coupling

-- Roof rail
+- Roof rack

 - Awning

 - Bike or motorcycle rack

 - Satellite unit

+- Front guard

 Information about the weights of the various optional equipment devices can be obtained from the manufacturer.